ISpotHate/API/README.md

 - /returnlabels -> Returns every label (from above methods)

 Want to add more features?
 Either [install the API and run it locally](SETUP.md) or [add your own model](ADDMODEL.md)

+We offer long term support for any API installations!
+Please email mmmzzz66g@gmail.com with any questions.